stevegrossi/habits/README.md

 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `npm install`
-- Start Phoenix with `mix phoenix.server`
+- Start Phoenix with `mix phx.server`

 You should now see the app by visiting [`localhost:4000`](http://localhost:4000) from your browser.